mozerpol/NotesFromLearning/README.md

 - Hitachi SH
 - SPARC

+### Moore’s Law
-Moore’s Law - the number of transistors on a single chip at the same price will double every 18 to 24 months.
+*Moore’s Law* - the number of transistors on a single chip at the same price will double every 18 to 24 months.
 This law has held (has held - *orzekl*) without fail since it was originally stated in 1965.
 Moore’s Law has been used incorrectly to calculate the speed of an integrated circuit. <br/>
 The amount of work that a processor can complete in a single cycle is measured in **cycles per instruction**.
 For somesystems, such as MIPS, there is 1 cycle per instruction.
 For other systems, such as modern *x86* chips, there are typically very many cycles per instruction.
 ### Von Neumann Architecture (a.k.a.
 Princeton)
 It was developed for [ENIAC](https://en.wikipedia.org/wiki/ENIAC).
 It uses the same memory and data paths for both program and data storage.
 In other words Von Neumann architecture is based on the stored-program computer concept, where instruction data and program data are stored in the same memory.